jmh3434/java-precourse/Precourse Java.md

 So we have the Athlete Person and the Scientist Person.

-So a Athlete Person is able to jump.
+So an Athlete Person is able to jump.
 It has the eat() function that it can override or inherit from the parent class..
 It also has a jump() function.

 But the Scientist Person only knows how to eat, this person does not know how to jump.